whitebrandon/Algorithm-and-Data-Structure_notes/ALGORITHM-NOTES.md

 The specificity of how this is defined is what makes it an algorithm.
 An follows a certain set of guidelines and will use the same steps to solve the problem each time it's faced.

-1. Guideline 1: An algorithm must have a clear defined problem statement, input and output.
+1. Guideline 1: An algorithm must have a clearly defined problem statement, input and output.
+    * For linear search: problem statment = find a particular value
     * For linear search: input = series of values
     * For linear search: output = value matching the target value
 2. Guideline 2: The steps in the algorithm must be in a very specific/particular order.